TChatzigiannakis/TinyReflectiveToolkit/README.md

 ### License ###

 * Copyright (C) 2014  Theodoros Chatzigiannakis
-* Distributed under the GNU GPLv3.
-For more information, see LICENSE
+* Distributed as free and open source software.
+For more information, see LICENSE file.
 * If you would like to receive this software under a different license, feel free to contact me.